lgandecki/cypress-cucumber-preprocessor/README.md

 commonPath | `cypress/integration/common` when `nonGlobalStepDefinitions` is true <br> `cypress/support/step_definitions` when `nonGlobalStepDefinitions` is false <br> `${nonGlobalStepBaseDir}/common` when `nonGlobalStepBaseDir` is defined | Define the path to a folder containing all common step definitions of your tests.
 When `nonGlobalStepBaseDir` is defined this path is defined from that base location. e.g `${nonGlobalStepBaseDir}/${commonPath}`. nonGlobalStepDefinitions | false | If true use the Cypress Cucumber Preprocessor Style pattern for placing step definitions files.
 If false, we will use the "oldschool" (everything is global) Cucumber style. nonGlobalStepBaseDir| undefined | If defined and `nonGlobalStepDefinitions` is also true then step definition searches for folders with the features name will start from the directory provided here.
-The cwd is already taken into account. e.g `test/step_definitions`. stepDefinitions | `cypress/integration` when `nonGlobalStepDefinitions` is true <br> `cypress/support/step_definitions` when `nonGlobalStepDefinitions` is false | Path to the folder containing our step definitions.
+The cwd is already taken into account. e.g `test/step_definitions`. nonGlobalStepRelativeDir | undefined | If defined and `nonGlobalStepDefinitions` is also true then step definition searches for folders with the feature's name from the directory provided here relative to the feature file. stepDefinitions | `cypress/integration` when `nonGlobalStepDefinitions` is true <br> `cypress/support/step_definitions` when `nonGlobalStepDefinitions` is false | Path to the folder containing our step definitions.

 ## How to organize the tests